hexagon5un/Supercon-Logic-Noise-Workshop/slides/logic_noise_workshop.md

 - Stacking and mixing octaves sounds great
 - Check out the Logic Noise article on the 4040
+- To do this right, need to modify amplifier

 # Digital Pitches